electron/website/blog/electron-28-0.md

 ## Notable Changes

+## Highlights

+- Implemented support for EcmaScript Modules ESM support.
+This includes support for ESM in Electron proper, as well as areas such as the `UtilityProcess` API entrypoints.
+See [#37535](https://github.com/electron/electron/pull/37535). and [#40047](https://github.com/electron/electron/pull/40047) for more details
+- In addition to enabling ESM support in Electron itself, Electron Forge also supports using ESM to package, build and develop Electron applications.
+You can find this support in [Forge v7.0.0](https://github.com/electron/forge/releases/tag/v7.0.0) or higher.

 ### Stack Changes

 - Chromium `120.0.6099.56`
   - New in [Chrome 119](https://developer.chrome.com/blog/new-in-chrome-119/) and in [DevTools 119](https://developer.chrome.com/blog/new-in-devtools-119/)
   - New in [Chrome 120](https://developer.chrome.com/blog/new-in-chrome-120/) and in [DevTools 120](https://developer.chrome.com/blog/new-in-devtools-120/)
 - Node `18.18.2`
   - [Node 18.18.0 notes](https://nodejs.org/en/blog/release/v18.18.0/)
   - [Node 18.18.1 notes](https://nodejs.org/en/blog/release/v18.18.1/)